aesawy83-ai/AI-Facade-Inspection/docs/digital_twin_integration.md

 * projected defect location
 * manual reviewer confirmation

-### 🔍 Decision Logic Mapping

-The BIM association workflow follows a validation-first approach:

-* Detection outputs are passed through spatial validation
-* If confidence and spatial alignment are high → automatically linked to BIM element
-* If confidence is low or ambiguous → flagged for manual review

 ---

+## BIM–Digital Twin Link

+BIM provides the spatial and semantic structure of the asset, while the Digital Twin extends this by incorporating **time-based condition data**.

+Each defect record is anchored to a BIM element (via IFC GUID or element ID) and updated over time within the Digital Twin condition model.

+---

-## 🔗 Revit / IFC Integration
+## Revit / IFC Integration

 Future implementation may include:

 * IFC GUID tagging
 * Revit shared parameter updates
-* Dynamo/Revit API integration
+* Dynamo / Revit API integration
 * external defect registers linked to BIM elements
 * clickable evidence links from BIM to inspection images